-No matter what your preferred workout is, the Jaybird Vista will handle it.
-These truly wireless earbuds are so light it's easy to forget you're wearing these earbuds because of how lightweight they feel.
-They stayed secure while doing intense sets of squats and burpees, earning the highest marks in both stability and comfort from all of our testers ranked these buds as both the most comfortable and most stable of all the tested models.
-The IPX7 waterproof rating means they can survive a complete dunk.
+No matter what kind of workout you throw at it, the Jaybird Vista will handle it.
+You may not even remember you're wearing these earbuds because of how lightweight they feel.
+They stayed secure while doing intense sets of squats and burpees, earning the highest marks in both stability and comfort from all of our testers.
+The IPX7 waterproof rating means they can be submerged completely and persevere.
 While we've never experienced any sweat-induced issues with the earbuds we've tested, this extra waterproofing did add some peace of mind when we were excessively perspiring during hard intervals on the stationary bike.
 To round it all out, the Jaybird Vista has a small stature but provides exceptional sound quality, delivering thumpy bass and clear articulation through the mid and treble ranges.
-These buds will make any type of music sound about as good as earbuds can, no matter your musical proclivities.
+As far as earbuds go, these will sound great with any genre of music that you want to enjoy.

-The only complaint we can rightfully lobby against the Jaybird Vista is the price.
-These buds are in the more expensive end of the spectrum.
+The only real downside we see with the Jaybird Vista is the higher cost.
+These buds are at the high end of the price range.
 Notably, they are not the most expensive on the market.
 Still, if you are looking for the top choice for exercise earbuds, we think these are the best overall.
-If you don't mind doling out the extra cash for the earbuds that outshine the rest, we think you'll be pleased with the Jaybird Vista is worth every penny.
+If you don't mind doling out the extra cash for the earbuds that outshine the rest, we think you'll be pleased with the Jaybird Vista.

 Read review: Jaybird Vista

-You certainly don't need to make a giant investment to enjoy good tunes while working out.
+If you want to work out to the sounds that keep you motivated, maintaining your budget is still possible.
 Enter the JBL Reflect Mini 2.
 These buds keep the price down because they don't contain all of the accessory features that you will find in a number of other workout models.
-Yet these buds still manage to deliver the kind of bass that can motivate you to finish that last, muscle-burning set and crisp vocals that will have you singing along to your favorite tracks, all while putting money in your pocket.
+Yet these buds still manage to deliver the kind of bass that can motivate you to finish that last muscle-burning set and crisp vocals that will have you singing along to your favorite tracks, all while keeping a few extra bucks in your pocket.
 It also boasts an impressive 11.5-hour battery life and an IPX5 water resistance to assuage any worries about sweat or rain-induced damage.